ai-scm/aiGenerative-app/README.md

 The sign-up screen will appear as shown above, where you can register your email and log in.

 > [!Important]
 > Without setting the optional parameter, this deployment method allows anyone who knows the URL to sign up.
-For production use, it is strongly recommended to add IP address restrictions and disable self-signup to mitigate security risks (you can define allowed-signup-email-domains to restrict users so that only email addresses from your company’s domain can sign up).
+For production use, it is strongly recommended to add IP address restrictions and disable self-signup to mitigate security risks (you can define allowed-signup-email-domains to restrict users so that only email addresses from your company's domain can sign up).
 Use both ipv4-ranges and ipv6-ranges for IP address restrictions, and disable self-signup by using disable-self-register when executing ./bin.

 > [!TIP]
-> If the `Frontend URL` does not appear or Bedrock Claude Chat does not work properly, it may be a problem with the latest version.
-In this case, please add `--version "v1.2.6"` to the parameters and try deployment again.
+> If the `Frontend URL` does not appear or Bedrock Chat does not work properly, it may be a problem with the latest version.
+In this case, please add `--version "v3.0.0"` to the parameters and try deployment again.

 ## Architecture